BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 With all of the settings above, and an image dataset of 150 images, I find that the model tends to become well-trained somewhere between 50-150 training steps.
 To that end, I normally set `Max steps` to `200`.

 For `Save an image to log directory every N steps, 0 to disable` and `Save a copy of embedding to log directory every N steps, 0 to disable`, I usually set these to either `10`, `5`, or `1`.
 Setting a value of `10` will train more quickly, because SD isn't pausing to generate a "how am I doing?" image and embedding every single step.
 However, it means that you also only have "marker" embeddings to select from every ten steps of the generation process.
 Setting a value of `5` saves an image and embedding twice as often, giving more scope for picking just the right "goldilocks" iteration.
-Setting the values to `1` gives you an embedding at every step, at the cost of even more generation time.
+Setting the values to `1` gives you an embedding at every step, at the cost of more generation time.
+You're basically trading off flexibility of choosing an iteration against generation time.
+If in doubt, use `5` for both of these numbers.

 ### Training options